 He looked up as the topic moved on to other things, but only barely paid attention.
 What if she wasn’t trying to manipulate him, but rather was doing it unconsciously?
 She said she was trained in being a… whatever she said she was.
 Did they cover what to do in Firely’s situation?

 He mentally reeled.
 What was he even saying?!
-She was Firefly, not some love hungry changeling!
+It was Firefly he was thinking about, not some rabid beast!
 This was his wife that he dedicated himself to, even knowing for years she probably wasn’t a pony.
 He said he would trust her and he intended to keep his word.
 Even if… even if there were a lot of questions he didn’t know how to answer.

 “Roast!”

-Roast looked up in alarm at a Silver and her furrowed brow.
+Roast looked up in alarm at a Silver who had a furrowed brow.
 “Huh?
 What?”

 “I tried calling you a couple times.”